apetkau/microbial-informatics-2014/labs/orthomcl/README.md

    -s --draw -o orthomcl-stats.txt --genes
 ```

-This will generate two main files of interest: an image file named __genome-groups.txt.svg__ and some statistics about the results in __orthomcl-stats.txt__.
+This will generate two main files of interest: an image file named __genome-groups.txt.svg__ and some statistics in __orthomcl-stats.txt__.

-The image file __genome-groups.txt.svg__ contains a Venn Diagram depeciting the numger of shared genes among the genome groups within the __genome-groups.txt__ file.
+The image file __genome-groups.txt.svg__ contains a Venn Diagram depeciting the number of shared genes among the genome groups within the __genome-groups.txt__ file.
 This looks as follows:

 ![genome-groups-small.jpg](images/genome-groups-small.jpg)

 This shows that there are 17 genes within the core genome of all genomes analysed.
-There are 2 unique genes to the __haiti__ group and there is 1 unique gene in c6706 not shared among any genomes.
+There are two unique genes within the __haiti__ group and there is one unique gene in c6706 not shared among any other genomes.

-The statistics file __orthomcl-stats.txt__ shows some summary statistics about the OrthoMCL results.
+The statistics file __orthomcl-stats.txt__ shows summary statistics about the OrthoMCL results.
 An example of this information is:

 ```
 Genomes not included in group file: